av1d/Python_XML_Tutorial/README.md

 We have the XML declaration as the first line: `<?xml version="1.0"  encoding="UTF-8"?>`.
 We have a container as the second line which    contains a namespace: `<APIResponse xmlns="this:is:the:namespace">`.

 I like to think of this as a container because it contains ALL of the other elements and itself doesn't have a value.
-Later on when we reference the namespae (if one exists) to read the document, we do not access this tag directly.
+Later on when we reference the namespace (if one exists) to read the document, we do not access this tag directly.
 Inside this container we have `Timestamp` and `ItemArray` elements.
 Inside the `ItemArray` we have additional elements.
 Look at the graphic and you can see the indexing numbers.
 You may notice the indexing starts at index 0 for the first element (`Timestamp`).
 The second element (`ItemAray`) is index 1.